 Please refer to the Board Committee Charter for the objectives, composition, and functions of each committee.
 Other details are likewise discussed in the Charter.
+A summary can be found in Annex D of this document.

 VII.
 Board Composition

 A. Qualifications of Directors